MariaAq23/MariaAq23/README.md

 ### Hi there 👋

 <!--
-**MariaAq23/MariaAq23** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+I'm **MariaAq23/MariaAq23** a web developer passionate about crafting engaging and functional websites.
+✨ _special_ ✨ .

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on building a responsive e-commerce webistes
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning and exploring the latest trends in web development
-- 👯 I’m looking to collaborate on ...
+- 👯 Open to collaboration on exciting HTML, CSS, and JavaScript projects.
+Let's create something awesome together!
+Excited about collaborating on projects that involve creativity and innovation.
+If you have an idea, let's bring it to life!
 - 🤔 I’m looking for help with ...
-- 💬 Ask me about ...
+- 💬 Ask me about Front-end development, UI/UX design, Web accessibility, responsive design, recommendations for the latest tech reads or anything related to creating a seamless user experience.
-- 📫 How to reach me: ...
+- 📫 How to reach me: Connect with me on Twitter | LinkedIn | Email

-- 😄 Pronouns: ...
+- 😄 Pronouns: She/Her
+- 📜 Nerd Alert: I collect and frame snippets of code from my favorite projects.
+My wall is slowly turning into a museum of my coding adventures.
 - ⚡ Fun fact: ...
 -->